tbolon/winforms-playground/ToolboxTests/PackageRefApps/README.md

 There are multiple features tracked:

-- How does visual studio show the library (package) containing the controls in the Toolbox?
+- How does visual studio show the library (package) product containing the controls in the Toolbox?
   It's supposed to use the `assembly: AssemblyProduct` attribute [as stated in a github comment](https://github.com/NuGet/Home/issues/6440#issuecomment-434827530).
 - What visual studio displays in the tooltip of the control in the Toolbox?
   It's supposed to use the `DescriptionAttribute` of the control [as stated in the same github comment](https://github.com/NuGet/Home/issues/6440#issuecomment-434827530).